pulp/pulpproject.org/get_involved.md

 toc: false
 ---

+## Meetings

+**Bug Triage** - every Tuesday and Friday 10:30 ET (either EST or EDT) in #pulp-dev on Freenode (IRC).
+Come and participate in real-time.
+See the [triage process](http://docs.pulpproject.org/dev-guide/contributing/bugs.html#triage-process) for more details.
+You can also read through the [triage archives](https://pulpadmin.fedorapeople.org/triage/pulp-dev/?C=N;O=D)

+## Upcoming Events

+**Community Demo** - Wednesday, April 10, 2019 at [15:00 UTC](https://www.worldtimebuddy.com/?qm=1&lid=100,4487042,3078610&h=100&date=2019-4-10&sln=15-16)
+on our [YouTube channel](https://www.youtube.com/channel/UCI43Ffs4VPDv7awXvvBJfRQ).
+Pulp contributors demonstrate the latest changes to Pulp and its plugins.

+**Red Hat Summit** - May 7-9, 2019 in Boston, MA, USA - Pulp is going to have a booth in Community Central.

+**AnsibleFest** - September 24-26, 2019 in Atlanta, GA, USA - Pulp is going to have a booth at AnsibleFest.

 ## Beta or Release Candidate Testing

 Testing a Beta or Release Candidate of an upcoming Pulp release is a great way to get involved.